 a.
 For there are many insubordinate: The word insubordinate indicates someone who will not submit to God’s order of authority.
 The ancient Greek word translated insubordinate is the negative form of the word submit – an insubordinate man will not submit.

 i.
 God has established an order of authority in several different areas of life.
 There is an order of authority in the home, in the church, in the workplace, and in the community.
-God wants us to recognize the places where He has place an order of authority in our lives, and He wants us to submit to that authority.
+God wants us to recognize the areas where He has placed an order of authority in our lives, and He wants us to submit to that authority.

 ii.
 If there were many contentious and “problem people” among God’s people in Paul’s day, so soon after the apostle himself had been among them, then we should also expect that there would be such people today.
 There are still many insubordinate.